cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-HYSOPEII-EN.md

 CS Group responsabilities for Development of a centralized portal for access to hydrological data are as follows:
-* Design, development and deployment on CNES and CLOUD resources.
+* Design, development and deployment on CNES and CLOUD means.
 * Warranty and maintenance.
 * User support and training, community animation.